 - Be aware of the quarantine restrictions.
 If you live in a quarantined county, be aware of the restrictions on the movement of products such as ash trees, wood chips, and firewood.
 Anoka County is under quarantine.

 For detailed information about EAB identification, treatment and/or removal options, please visit www.mda.state.mn.us/eab.

 City's EAB Management Plan for Public Spaces

 The City of Columbia Heights has been preparing for the ash borer's arrival since 2013, when City leaders adopted a plan to prepare for and manage it.
-Crews have removed unhealthy ash trees and used two-year, ongoing cycle treatments for larger, healthy trees.
+Crews have removed unhealthy ash trees and used three-year, ongoing cycle treatments for larger, healthy trees.
 This spring, Columbia Heights finished removing all ash trees on public property that were marked for removal, with all remaining public ash trees chemically treated to protect from EAB.
 The City planted nearly two new trees of multiple varieties on public land for every one ash tree that was removed.
 It's now up to private property owners to manage the remaining ash trees in Columbia Heights.

 More Resources and History of EAB

-The Emerald Ash Borer beetle was officially discovered in Columbia Heights in 2019.
+The invasive Emerald Ash Borer beetle was officially discovered in Columbia Heights in 2019.
 At the time, the City had an estimated 5,000 ash trees within the City limits, most on private property.
 EAB (Agrilus planipennis Fairmaire) was introduced to the United States from Asia and first detected in southeast Michigan in June 2002.
 This destructive beetle has killed tens of millions of ash trees where it has been discovered.
 EAB was discovered in St. Paul in May 2009.
 There are approximately 870 million ash trees in Minnesota, one of the largest concentrations of any state in the country.
 All ash trees not chemically treated for EAB will eventually succumb to EAB.